seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/07_July/04/README.md

 **210**

-- I have not yet started playing Tiny Death Star today.
+- ~~I have not yet started playing Tiny Death Star today.
 I plan to play by 10:00 pm PST, but if I don't have the time, I will have to skip my session.
-It is highly likely I will play later tonight. - 2025, Friday, July 4th
+It is highly likely I will play later tonight.~~
+- I came back this week for weekly gameplay, playing in the late night to very early morning.
+I had a short length session (37 minutes) starting at 11:40 pm, and ending at 12:17 am.
+- I produced some materials, did collection, restocking, did some elevator trips, and played for about 37 minutes.
+- I used a few VIPs today, and I also earned 4 imperial bux, starting with 633, and ending with 637 iBux total.
+I did some search missions today.
+I did not upgrade any level today.
+- I have plans to build 1 imperial level for every 10 positive (non-negative) levels.
+8 is the current limit until I reach floor 90.
+There will be a point where I will only be building imperial levels, as there won't be anything else.
+I did not construct any new levels today.
+- I have plans to stock up imperial parts, instead of completing the quests.
+I am spending time trying to get my supplies built back up again.
+Last week was a setback, as I accidentally completed a quest, spending some of my hard-earned materials.
+I am starting to slowly make them back
+- I did not evict any residents today.
+- I did not move in any new residents today.
+- I did not unlock any new species today.
+- I didn't have any edge screen issues during gameplay, likely due to the PDA case.
+My PDA did not freeze up very often today.
+- I decided it would be best if I tried to make as much progress as possible each week, so that I could complete this game while my PDA is still functional.
+- I had a good time playing this week.
+I wrapped up and quit after a short length session.
+This was my first session of the month. - 2025, Friday, July 4th

 ---